-Evaluation OPA NRDA Analysis for the Mobile OPA NRDA Analysis for Centennial Trail Standards Street Boardwalk Boardwalk Trustee Goals and Objectives Update This alternative would advance the AL TIG 's goal of increasing coastal recreation in Alabama by enhancing existing recreational infrastructure at BSNWR.
+Evaluation Standards OPA NRDA Analysis for the Mobile Street Boardwalk OPA NRDA Analysis for Centennial Trail Boardwalk Trustee Goals and Objectives Update This alternative would advance the AL TIG 's goal of increasing coastal recreation in Alabama by enhancing existing recreational infrastructure at BSNWR.
 The refuge is located on the Fort Morgan Peninsula, which experienced oiling during the DWH oil spill (NOAA, 2019a).
 The recreational opportunities that would be created by this alternative are the types of uses that were lost as a result of the spill (i.e., lost user-days of shoreline recreation, including swimming, walking, shorefishing, kayaking, and bird watching).
-Recreational shoreline visitors, the This alternative would advance the AL TIG's goal of increasing coastal recreation in Alabama by enhancing existing recreational infrastructure at BSNWR.
+Recreational shoreline visitors, the user population affected by the spill, would directly benefit from this alternative.
+Because the beaches at BSNWR were oiled, the alternative represents "in-place, in-kind" restoration and is fully consistent with OPA objectives for compensatory restoration.
+This alternative would advance the AL TIG's goal of increasing coastal recreation in Alabama by enhancing existing recreational infrastructure at BSNWR.
 The refuge is located on the Fort Morgan Peninsula, which experienced oiling during the DWH oil spill (NOAA, 2019a).
 The recreational opportunities that would be created by this alternative are the types of uses that were lost as a result of the spill (i.e., lost user-days of shoreline recreation, including swimming, walking, shorefishing, kayaking, and bird watching).
-Recreational shoreline visitors, the
+Recreational shoreline visitors, the user population affected by the spill, would directly benefit from this alternative.
+Because the beaches at BSNWR were oiled, the alternative represents "in-place, in-kind" restoration and is fully consistent with OPA objectives for compensatory restoration.
+Compared to the Mobile Street boardwalk alternative, however, this project, would benefit only a small fraction of the number of visitors.
+Cost to Carry Out the Alternative Update The updated cost to implement the project is \$3,227,212.
+These funds would be directed solely to the oversight, planning, engineering/design, construction, and monitoring of recreational infrastructure that either maintains or increases access to coastal natural resources.
+While the cost estimate has increased substantially, the USFWS developed the updated cost estimate based on the current price of labor and materials.
+The estimates indicate that the alternative could be implemented at a reasonable cost.
+Adherence to DOI contracting procedures is expected to further ensure the reasonableness of the costs.
+No land acquisition would be required for this alternative; the federal government already owns the site.
+USFWS would continue to bear all future costs of maintaining BSNWR with costs included in the budget for this alternative.
+The updated cost to implement the project is \$7,944,282.
+These funds would be directed solely to the oversight, planning, engineering/ design, construction, and monitoring of recreational infrastructure that either maintains or increases access to coastal natural resources.
+While the cost estimate has increased substantially, the USFWS developed the updated cost estimate based on the current price of labor and materials.
+The estimates indicate that the alternative could be implemented at a reasonable cost.
+Adherence to DOI contracting procedures is expected to further ensure the reasonableness of the costs.
+No land acquisition would be required for this alternative; the federal government already owns the site.
+USFWS would continue to bear all future costs of maintaining BSNWR with costs included in the budget for this alternative.